Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Baltimore and its opponents have gone over the current 51.5-point total in three of five games (60%) this season.
+- Baltimore has combined with its opponents to put up more than 51.5 points in three of five games this season.

 - Los Angeles' games have gone over 51.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 55.6, is 4.1 points greater than Sunday's over/under.

-- The 46.6 combined points per game that these two squads have allowed this season are 4.9 fewer than the 51.5 total in this contest.

-- The average total in Ravens games this season is 49.0, 2.5 points fewer than Sunday's over/under of 51.5.
+- The average total in Ravens games this season is 49.0, 2.5 points fewer than Sunday's total of 51.5.

 Ravens stats and trends

-- Baltimore has two wins against the spread in five games this year.
+- Thus far this season Baltimore has two wins against the spread.

 - The Ravens have been favored by 2.5 points or more three times this season and have not covered the spread in any of them.

-- Baltimore is 1-2 against the spread and 2-1 overall this season when the team records more than 23.2 points.
+- Baltimore is 1-2 against the spread and 2-1 overall this season when the team notches more than 23.2 points.

-- Baltimore is 2-3 against the spread and 4-1 overall when the team totals over 371.8 yards.
+- Baltimore is 2-3 against the spread and 4-1 overall when the team amasses over 371.8 yards.

-- This year, the Ravens have six turnovers, one fewer than the Chargers have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Chargers.